 There’s a story behind my TOPIK II test, my co-workers were registering for the 73rd TOPIK II examination.
 They encourage me to create an account and told me “let’s take the test all together”.
 I don’t have any idea about the exam.
 I was hesitating too because I am not that fluent in Korean.
 TOPIK is very different from the Korean Language and Culture classes that I have taken.

-I was planning to register for TOPIK I but they said it is better for me to take the TOPIK II.
+I was planning to register for TOPIK I but they said it is better for me to take TOPIK II.
 I created an account and registered for the TOPIK II test.
 But it doesn’t end there, I was working part-time, taking care of my son when I get home.
 I also do the household chores and basically, I don’t have much time to study.
-Aside from that, I am a woodcock which is sleepy all the time.
+Aside from that, I am a woodcock who is sleepy all the time.

 So, I have only like two months to study and I don’t have much time to read books and other stuff.
 So what I did was, watched TOPIK II videos on youtube.
-The exact thing that I have done was watching the tips on how to answer each question.
+The exact thing that I have done was watch the tips on how to answer each question.
 Then, I took some online mock tests to evaluate my Korean proficiency.

 There are so many test-takers and I got a slot at Kyungmin College (경민대학교).
 It is located in Uijeongbu, Gyeonggido which is 30 minutes from Seoul by train.
-We left at 10 in the morning, arrived at Uijeongbu station at around 10:40 am.
+We left at 10 in the morning and arrived at Uijeongbu station at around 10:40 am.
 Had a long time waiting for a bus so we arrived at the venue around 11:15 am.
-We drop off at the Kyungmin College and took a walk going inside but they said if we enter the venue at that time, we can’t go out anymore.
+We drop off at Kyungmin College and took a walk going inside but they said if we enter the venue at that time, we can’t go out anymore.
 So we decided to have lunch first but we can’t find any restaurant so we ended up eating at the convenience store.

 Before we enter the building, we need to show an examination ticket to check if we are legitimate test takers.
 Aside from that, we need to pass the normal temperature test so we can go inside.
 Thankfully, no one got positive for corona during the 2 weeks after the examination day.

 The examination time comes and the first part was listening and writing and the second part was reading.
 The first few questions are easy but while turning the pages of the questionnaire it is getting harder and harder.
 I don’t understand some of the questions but I tried my best to concentrate.
 I also applied the tips that I have learned from youtube.
 The reading part was a bit hard for me.
-I didn’t have much time to read the least 10 questions so I just looked for keywords and tried to answer them.
+I didn’t have much time to read the atleast 10 questions so I just looked for keywords and tried to answer them.

-Yesterday, December 24, the result came out and I didn’t expect to pass in level 3 and get a score of 134 points.
-It’s not bad for a first-timer like me and someone who never studies.
+Yesterday, December 24, the result came out and I didn’t expect to pass level 3 and get a score of 134 points.
+It’s not bad for a first-timer like me and someone who has never studied.
 Now, I told myself to manage my time and give time to study to pass the next level next year.
 I have 10 months to prepare and I know that I can do it.

-To achieve our dreams, we must set our goals and it must be clear and well-defined.
+To achieve our dreams, we must set our goals and they must be clear and well-defined.
 If we fail, we must learn not to give up because God will always be there for us.
 He will give us the things we want at a perfect time.